hxfj/Facial-Landmark-based-BMI-Analysis/README.md

 ## Example
 - We provided a image example in src/example and demonstrated the entire process in the main.py.
 - You can also use the saved model to subtract the time for reading data and training, we only provided the SVR_lm_BMI.pkl and demonstrated it in main.py.
+## Citation
+Please cite the below paper if the code was used in your research or development.

+'''
+    @inproceedings{
+    title={Facial Landmark based BMI Analysis for Pervasive Health Informatics}, author={Wang, Yujin and Jin, Zhi and Huang, Jia and Wang, Wenjin}, booktitle={2023 45th Annual International Conference of the IEEE Engineering in Medicine & Biology Conference (EMBC).}, year={2023}
+    }
+'''